davejoelwilson/chemwash-master-data/Create Master Database/README.md

 - Update the existing record or create a new one
 - Display a summary of the process

-This is the recommended script for updating Airtable with the latest data from Fergus.
+This is the recommended script for manually updating Airtable with the latest data from Fergus.
 It prevents duplicate records and keeps your Airtable data in sync.

-### 2. fetch-job-data.js
+### 3. fetch-job-data.js

 This script fetches data from Fergus for one or more jobs, without making any changes to Airtable.
 Use this to verify what data is available in Fergus.